 Slavin War Memorial, Slovensko - Things to Do in Slavin War Memorial

-Booking Tip: Free to visit and open daily.
+Booking Tip: Free to visit year-round.
 Best visited in late afternoon for golden hour photography.
-Allow 1-2 hours including the walk up from the city center.
-Wear comfortable shoes as it involves uphill walking.
+Take bus #147 or walk 20 minutes uphill from city center.
+Allow 1-2 hours including travel time.

 Getting There